• Eileen loves talking with reporters about family travel.

 Zip Set Go; Travelers’ Night In (Feb 7, 2011)

 • Eileen is a journalist with 20 years of experience.
-She has blogged about FamiliesGo! for Inc.com and blogs about family travel for Park Slope Parents.
+She has blogged about FamiliesGo! for Inc.com and about family travel for Park Slope Parents and other website.
 She’s available to guest on other travel blogs or to take assignments related to family travel advice or family travel destinations.

 • She is available to speak with parenting groups about how to make traveling with kids less intimidating, more manageable and absolutely fun!